 201. RESEARCH IN ZOOLOGY.
-Individual work in a topic of original research carried out under one of the instructors.
+Individual work in a topic of original research carried out under the direction of one of the instructors.
 A report must be prepared for publication before credit will be allowed.
-Credit arranged.
+Time and credit arranged.

 202. RESEARCH IN BOTANY.
-Individual work in a topic of original research carried out under one of the instructors.
+Individual work in a topic of original research carried out under the direction of one of the instructors.
 A report must be prepared for publication before credit will be allowed.
-Credit arranged.
+Time and credit arranged.

 204-205-206.
 GRADUATE SEMINAR.
 Presentation of topics of current interest in biological science, followed by discussion.
 Each class member prepares a lecture as if for presentation before a scientific society meeting.
-One credit; autumn, winter, spring; arranged.
+One credit; autumn, winter, spring; T., 9:20.

 207. GENETICS AND EVOLUTION.
-Advanced study and criticism of evolution in all its phases; criticism of current books on evolution; study of major theories and hypotheses.
-Prerequisite: 158, 159.
-Three credits; autumn; M.W.F., 11:10.
+Advanced study and criticism of evolution; preparation of material on scientific philosophy for publication.
+Prerequisite: 157, 158.
+Three credits; autumn; M.W.F., 10:15.